AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/getting-started.md

 # Getting started with Real-time Machine Learning

+>[!IMPORTANT]
+>Real-time Machine Learning is not available to all users yet.
+This feature is in alpha and still being tested.

 In order to utilize Real-time Machine Learning, you need to have access to an organization provisioned with Adobe Experience Platform and Data Science Workspace.
-Additionally, you need to have a dataset on Platform.
+Additionally, you need to have a dataset in Platform.

 ## Datasets in Adobe Experience Platform

 Datasets are used in Real-time Machine Learning.
 You have the option to use an external dataset and upload it to your JupyterLab environment or create a new dataset within Platform if you have not done so already.

-To learn more about using an external dataset by uploading data to your JupyterLab environment visit the [analyze your data using notebooks](../jupyterlab/analyze-your-data.md#external-data) tutorial.
+To learn more about using an external dataset such as uploading data to your JupyterLab environment, visit the [analyze your data using notebooks](../jupyterlab/analyze-your-data.md#external-data) tutorial.

 >[!NOTE]
 >If you already have a dataset you wish to use, you can skip this step.